Heartstopper (graphic novel): Development and release

-The characters of Nick Nelson and Charlie Spring first appeared in Oseman's novel Solitaire (2014) in supporting roles.
-Oseman said she "fell in love" with the characters while writing Solitaire and decided she needed to tell their story.
-Initially planning on writing a novel, she eventually realised their story needed an episodic structure that was more suited to a webcomic or graphic novel format.
+The characters of Nick Nelson and Charlie Spring first appeared in supporting roles in Oseman's debut novel Solitaire (2014) which features Charlie's sister, Tori, as the protagonist.
+Oseman "fell in love" with the couple while writing the novel and decided that she needed to tell their story.
+She initially released the e-book novellas Nick and Charlie and This Winter featuring the characters in 2015, but eventually realised that their story needed an episodic structure that was more suited to a webcomic or graphic novel format.

-Oseman started publishing Heartstopper as a webcomic on Tumblr and Tapas in September 2016.
-It gained a significant following, and Oseman decided to self-publish a limited run of physical copies covering the first two chapters of the series.
-On 20 June 2018, she launched a Kickstarter campaign to help fund the publishing, and within two hours, reached the targeted pledge.
-In October 2018, Hachette Children's Group (HCG) acquired the rights to physical publishing of the first two volumes of Heartstopper, and the following January, acquired the rights to the third and fourth volumes.
+Oseman started publishing Heartstopper as a webcomic on Tumblr and Tapas in September 2016 and on Webtoon in August 2019.
+New panels are posted three times a month and illustrated by Oseman herself.
+The webcomic gained a significant following, leading Oseman to launch a Kickstarter campaign to help fund the publication of a limited run of graphic novels covering the first two chapters of the series (retroactively now Volume 1) on 20 June 2018.
+The targeted pledge was reached within two hours.

+In October 2018, Hachette Children's Group (HCG) acquired the rights to physical publishing of the first two volumes of Heartstopper, and by January 2019, the third and fourth volumes.
 They were released on 7 February and 11 July 2019, 6 February 2020 and 6 May 2021, respectively.
-A fifth and final volume is planned for release on 9 November 2023.

-Oseman also began publishing Heartstopper on Webtoon in August 2019.
-Additionally, a Heartstopper-themed colouring book was published on 11 June 2020, followed by The Heartstopper Yearbook on 13 October 2022 by Hachette and Graphix.
+Volume 5 was later released on 7 December 2023 while a sixth and final volume has been announced.
+Additionally, a Heartstopper-themed colouring book was published on 11 June 2020, followed by The Heartstopper Yearbook on 13 October 2022.